Ray Freeman

-Raymond Freeman FRS (6 January 1932 – 1 May 2022) was a British chemist and professor at Jesus College, Cambridge who made important contributions to NMR spectroscopy.
+Raymond Freeman FRS (6 January 1932 – 1 May 2022) was a British chemist and academic, who was a professor at Jesus College, Cambridge and made important contributions to NMR spectroscopy.

-Education
+Early life and education

-Freeman was educated at Nottingham High School in Nottingham, England where he won an Open Scholarship to Lincoln College, Oxford in December 1949.
+Freeman was born in Long Eaton, Derbyshire on 6 January 1932.
+He was educated at Nottingham High School in Nottingham, England where he won an Open Scholarship to Lincoln College, Oxford in December 1949.
 At the instigation of Lincoln College, he deferred his admission to Oxford to complete his military service in the Royal Air Force as a radar instructor and reached the rank of acting corporal, un-paid.

 In October 1951 he returned to Oxford and began his studies in chemistry under the tutorship of Rex Richards working in research in Rex's group on NMR of the less-common nuclei (in particular ^{59}Co).
 He earned a Master of Arts and Doctor of Philosophy degrees.

 Career

 Joining the magnetic resonance group of Anatole Abragam at Saclay, France in 1957, Freeman did postdoctoral research under the direction of an NMR pioneer Robert Pound who was on leave from Harvard University) on the super-regenerative oscillator.
 Freeman used the device to build a stable high-resolution NMR spectrometer.